Resist the Abyss

 Why the Dragon is Wrong

 First of all, the dragon is himself attached (though perhaps not fanatically) to a "crackpot theory" of his own.
 Sitting on gold is as meaningless as anything else, and yet he clearly cares very much about it: "Never never never touch my things."
-(60, original emphasis) Well, why not?
-(The only answer we get is on page 62: "BE STILL!")
+Well, why not?
+(The only answer we get is: "BE STILL!")

 I don't have an answer for Grendel (or anyone else) to the question "Why are we here?" that is objectively true, because I don't believe in an objective truth.
 (If you do, based on religious or Ayn-Randian doctrine, I respect you and envy you a little.
 But I disagree with you.)
 I can't give you the truth.

 Nevertheless, I have a truth, which is at violent odds with the dragon.
 In the years since my early-20s moral crisis, I have come to find deep meaning in my own existence, and the existence of others.
 I will share it here, in the hope that it might help others find their way out of the deadly caverns of nihilism.